Robust Contracts with Exploration: Introduction

-The main result of this paper is that, with the opportunity to explore in the first period, linear first-period contracts are optimal in terms of utilizing the exploration opportunity.
-In order to obtain this conclusion, we characterize the principal's optimal payoff guarantee in both periods.
-Following nonlinear first-period contracts, optimal second-period contracts may also be nonlinear in some cases.
-Nonetheless, linear first-period contracts are optimal, and therefore the principal's optimal overall payoff guarantee is achieved by a linear first-period contract along with an optimally chosen linear second-period contract.

-We begin with the analysis of the second period of the dynamic relationship (Section \ref{sec:period2}), where the principal has offered some first-period contract and observed the response of the first agent.
+The primary distinction from the previous notion of advancing technology lies in the analysis of the second period.
 This is not a direct adaptation of the single-period problem in \cite{Carroll15}, precisely because the principal draws additional inferences from the rationality of the first agent, which excludes certain actions.
-We fully characterize the principal's {optimal second-period payoff guarantee}, and identify the contract that attains it in various cases.
-The analysis reveals four ways the principal may respond to the knowledge gained from observing the chosen action (Lemma \ref{lem:second}), and in particular shows that if the first-period contract is nonlinear, then the optimal second-period payoff guarantee may be achieved by a nonlinear second period contract.
+Therefore, the analysis of the second period in the case of constant technology is a significant innovation point of this paper from a technical perspective.
+We fully characterize the principal's \textit{optimal second-period payoff guarantee}, and identify the contract that attains it in various cases.
+The analysis reveals four ways the principal may respond to the knowledge gained from observing the chosen action (Lemma \ref{lem:second}).
 Specifically, the principal's optimal guarantee is achieved by offering the best among four contracts: (i) the first-period contract again, (ii) a modified version of the first-period contract with compensation for the second agent, and (iii) \& (iv) two linear contracts that correspond to the optimal static contracts in \cite{Carroll15}.
 As long as the first-period contract is nonlinear, and the observed action is such that one of the first two contracts is optimal, then the optimal guarantee is achieved by nonlinear contracts.